David-Villerot/my-builder-challenge-website/README.md

 ## AWS Builder Challenge #2 – Build a Website on the Cloud

-**Fukuoka-based English educator turned AWS learner—bridging cultures … now bridging the cloud.**
+**Fukuoka-based English educator turned AWS learner.
+Bridging cultures … now bridging the cloud.**

 ---

 ## Project Overview
-This repository documents my journey through the **AWS Builder Challenge #2: Build a Website on the Cloud** —a 7-day guided experience where I deployed a secure, globally distributed website and integrated serverless features using AWS.
+This repository documents my journey through the **AWS Builder Challenge #2: Build a Website on the Cloud**,a 7-day guided experience where I deployed a secure, globally distributed website and integrated serverless features using AWS.

 ---